procrastinate-org/procrastinate/docs/discussions.rst

   jobs, from within the workers.

 If you use an `AiopgConnector`, then you will use the "mixed" mode.
-You can have the classic mode by using a `Psycopg2Connector` as your App's connector.
+You can have the classic mode by using a `Psycopg2Connector` (or an `SQLAlchemyPsycopg2Connector` from the ``contrib.sqlalchemy`` module) as your App's connector.
 In that case, you will be restricted to a few operations, including deferring tasks and applying the schema.
 This is recommended for synchronous multi-threaded apps only that defer jobs.

 See `howto/sync_defer`.